Who are we?

 A4 Prints - 21cm x 29.7cm will fit 'off the shelf' A4 frames

 A3 Prints - 29.7cm x 42cm will fit 'off the shelf' A3 frames, but check frame measurement first

-50cm x 70cm Prints - 52cm x 72cm which includes a 2cm white border which can be altered if necessary to fit an 'off the shelf' frame
+50cm x 70cm Prints - which includes a small white border, will fit 'off the shelf' 50cm x 70cm frames